 Last record of any communication from her cell phone was on January 14, 2025, according to the DA.

-Based on the investigation, Kloppenburg was someone known to Sullivan as she been in his home before and he had been with her around the time of her disappearance.
+Based on the investigation, Kloppenburg was someone known to Sullivan, as she allegedly had been in his home before.
+He had also allegedly been with her around the time of her disappearance.

-On Sunday, March 15 Tyngsboro Police, Massachusetts State Police, and Tewksbury Police executed a search warrant on that house and observed in the garage a large, patched area about 5 feet long and 3 feet wide.
+On Sunday, March 15 Tyngsboro Police, Massachusetts State Police, and Tewksbury Police executed a search warrant on that house and observed in the garage of the home a large, patched area about 5 feet long and 3 feet wide.

 Using ground penetrating radar to scan, something was located.